May 15, 2022

 If the prediction is incorrect then the bettor cannot lose any more than the original stake.

 It depends on the certainty of the bettor – or maybe how experienced they are – but the stake is the name given to the amount of money placed as a wager in a bet.
 For example, if Arsenal were 3/1 to win the FA Cup and a bettor placed a £10 wager on that outcome, the £10 would be the amount of the stake.
 If the bet won then they would receive £30 in winning returns – plus the original £10 stake.

 In an each way bet there is effectively two bets – the win and the place.
 So, using the same example, the bettor’s stake would be £20, as they would be betting not only on Arsenal to win the FA Cup but also for them to place in the competition (usually just the runners-up in most sportsbooks).
 Either or both of those predictions could come true.

-Bettors will sometimes work with a betting strategy and make different bets with different amounts after consulting the odds to cover more bases.
+Bettors will sometimes work with a betting strategy like our soccer betting strategy guide and make different bets with different amounts after consulting the odds to cover more bases.

 Boxer Floyd Mayweather is known for his betting just as much as his ability in the ring thanks to his huge bets.
 One of his most famous wagers was when he placed a £5.9m stake on Miami Heat to beat the Indiana Pacers in basketball.
 He was successful too – earning him a cool £6.4m.